-Continuous exposure to these elements gradually corrodes the solder joints, breaking the circuit.
-A substantial amount of pollutants can also insulate the tiny components on the board, preventing heat loss and eventually causing them to overheat.
+A large number of contaminants can also isolate tiny components on the board, preventing heat loss and eventually overheating them.

-This article entails what it means to have a dirty PCB, how it can affect your project and how to clean a PCB yourself.
+This article describes how dirty PCBs affect your project and how to clean the PCB.

 1、What Does Dirty PCB Mean?